-Bundala & Tissa wetlands combine 20km of beach, lagoons and scrub hosting more than 150 bird species.
-It’s also the first Ramsar wetland site in Sri Lanka.
+Bundala & Tissa wetlands combine 20km of beach, lagoons and scrub hosting more than 150 bird species and should delight bird watchers in Sri Lanka.
 These wetlands are home to winter migratory birds and large flocks of flamingos.
 The lagoons are also popular with crocodiles.
 From October to January the park also receives visits from the endangered marine turtles that lay their eggs on the shore.

-The first Ramsar site in Sri Lanka, Bundala National Park is a mix of scrub jungle and sand dunes bordering the sea.
+The first Ramsar site in Sri Lanka – a wetland of international significance - Bundala National Park is a mix of scrub jungle and sand dunes bordering the sea.
 The park falls within the South-eastern Arid Zone of Sri Lanka, with a general climate that can be classified as hot and dry.
-The park consists of mainly dry thorny scabland and lagoons.
-The shallow brackish water lagoons located within the park are Koholankala, Maala, Embilikala and Bundala form a complex wetland system that harbours the rich bird life including several species of migratory birds.
-This is unmissable park for any bird watcher visits the island.
+The park consists of mainly dry thorny scabland and shallow, brackish lagoons which form a complex wetland system that harbours the rich bird life including several species of migratory birds.
+Just one of many unmissable parts of a birdwatching tour of Sri Lanka.

 The vegetation in the park can be categorized as terrestrial vegetation types and wetlands.
 The first type includes dry thorny scrubland, arid zone forests, sand dune vegetation, gentle seashore vegetation, maritime grasslands and Riverine forests.
 The wetlands consist of Salt marsh, Mangrove, Brackish water lagoons, water holes and tanks, seashore, streams and Salterns.
 A total of 383 species of plants have been recorded in Bundala.
 These consist of six endemic species and seven nationally threatened.
 The dominant large tree species are Weera, Neem, Palu, Kohomba and Divul.
 Andara is the dominant scrub.